Our Safeguarding Team

 Ashlyns School follows the procedures established by the Hertfordshire Safeguarding Children Partnership – a guide to procedure and practice for all professional staff in Hertfordshire who work with children.

 New technologies and increased media coverage, have brought new challenges to safeguarding procedures in schools and for families at home.
 Learning about e-safety – how to keep yourself safe online and protect your digital footprint – is a pivotal part of our school’s curriculum delivered through PSHE, Computer Science, assemblies and tutor time.
-Regular updates are provided to parents through the e-bulletin, and we guide parents to be proactive in recinofring these messages through their own discussions and digital practice in the home.
+Regular updates are provided to parents through the e-bulletin, and we guide parents to be proactive in reinforcing these messages through their own discussions and digital practice in the home.
+Please read our Online Safety Advice for Parents.

 Information for Visitors